 Don’t forget to save your work with the button on the bottom right.

 [ END OF INSTRUCTIONS- Go to Top -Toggle up by clicking top “Instructions & Examples” bar.]

-If you are moving to a new position or industry (for consultants or freelancers), do a gap analysis with your current vs. new position’s skills or talents.
+When applying for a job, you want to assure you have the current skills needed for a new position, and if you are moving to a new position or industry (for consultants or freelancers), do a gap analysis with your current vs. new position’s skills or talents.
 You can use a job description for that job or a job that is similar.

 - Input the skills below.
 Start with the required skills and put an asterisk(*) by each of these skills.